The Office of Prescription Drug Promotion (OPDP)

 Providing Regulatory Submissions in Electronic and Non-Electronic Format

-Please see the draft guidance (PDF) for information on electronic (including eCTD) and non-electronic submissions.
+Please see the guidance (PDF) for information on electronic (including eCTD) and non-electronic submissions.
 FDA is expected to begin accepting eCTD submissions using the new M1 specifications as of June 15, 2015.
 Please refer to the eCTD webpage for details.

 For technical questions on eCTD format for CDER, please refer to the eCTD webpage or contact firstname.lastname@example.org.
 For questions regarding the guidance or eCTD submissions to OPDP, please contact OPDPeCTD@fda.hhs.gov.